Diploma of Language Studies

-The program allows students from any faculty the opportunity to study one of the fourteen diverse languages that we offer and ensure that you are confident with language skills and have a strong understanding of the culture and societies in which that language is spoken.
+The program allows students from any faculty the opportunity to study one of the 15 diverse languages that we offer.
+This diploma will ensure that you are confident with language skills and have a strong understanding of the culture and societies in which that language is spoken.

 The added value of the Diploma of Languages Studies at the University of Sydney include: